vjekoart/retrovizor/Readme.md

 * ~Phase 4: content & pages, incl. related logic~
 * ~Phase 5: Add single E2E test - user journey~
 * Phase 6: code fine-tune
-    * Visit stats: add a service/component (restructure FE into component), produce single publicly available JSON file with statistics per month, one endpoint to collect stats : maybe just an nginx configuration files?
-    * Write tests for worker files
-    * Templates/views: like in Prospekt, single file with HTML/CSS/JS: build system should resolve CSS, babel-ify JS and similar, goal is to reduce load time by reducing number of requests to 1 (I can simplify `src/views` file structure)
-        * Enable source maps, possible because `sourceMappingURL=index.js.map`
-        * Architecture opinion: this approach forces views to be small, and to put utilities in the library
     * Move `library.*` files from the root directory to `revizor/` folder, including the main `index.js` file, and expose something like `revizorFrontend()` so there's minimal code in the root `index.js` file - feeling should be as if I am using a library for building the app
         * What to do with `deploy` and `start` actions in `index.js`?
         * Add `revizor/Readme.md` and extract relevant stuff there